Tools and strategies for a budget-friendly vacation

-Visas to other countries: If you’re a Canadian resident with a Canadian passport or Permanent Resident certificate, consider traveling to a country where you don't need a visa Opens a new website in a new window.
+Visas to other countries: If you’re a Canadian resident with a Canadian passport or Permanent Resident certificate, consider traveling to a country where you don't need a visa.

 Airfare: It can pay off if you plan early and are flexible with your travel schedule.
 Booking tickets on certain days of the week or off-season can be cheaper.

 Travel insurance: Travel insurance can be even more important when traveling solo.
 You want to prepare yourself for all the nasty unknowns that can threaten to ruin your trip.
 Travel insurance may protect you against robbery, flight cancellations and missed trips, climate-related damage in your destination (think hurricanes or cyclones), terrorist strikes and even lost or delayed baggage and lost passports.

 Equip yourself with the right tools and strategies to get the most out of your solo adventure.Opens a new website in a new window

 - Tripcoin, a travel budgeting app (free for iOS), works with or without the Internet.
 It gives you a snapshot of all your expenses for the day and shows you which category of spending is depleting your wallet the fastest.
 Tripcoin also supports more than 200 currencies and converts between them automatically using current market exchange rates.

 - Trabee Pocket is another app (free for iOS and Android) which lets you categorize your expenses as cash or credit, annotate your expenses with notes and images, and create travel expense reports.

 More ways to enjoy your solo trip on a budget: